 Preparing for migration includes gathering information about and backing up your data, so that you can reinstall the previous version of the server and restore your data if you have a migration problem.
+Preparing for migration is crucial for successful migration.

 - Check the release notes for information about the new version of Informix.
-Also refer to the following topics in this guide: - Appendix A, "New environment variables," on page A-1 - Appendix B, "New configuration parameters," on page B-1 - Appendix C, "Configuration parameters that have been changed or removed," on page C-1 - Appendix D, "New keywords of SQL," on page D-1 - Appendix E, "System catalog and system database changes," on page E-1 - Check the machine notes for information about the correct operating-system release and any patches that you need for successful installation and operation of the database server. - On UNIX or Linux, plan to retain both versions of the IBM Informix product software on disk, if you have enough disk resources, so you can revert to the source version.
-You cannot retain both servers. - Check the setting of the GL\USEGLU environment variable.
-The setting of GL\USEGLU must match between the source and target server during migration. - If you use Enterprise Replication, perform Enterprise Replication additional preparation tasks before you complete the tasks in this topic.
-For more information, see Chapter 4, "Enterprise Replication and migration," on page 4-1. - If the source version of the database server contains the IFX\EXTEND\ROLE configuration parameter, which controls authorization to register DataBlade modules or external user-defined routines (UDRs), disable the parameter by setting it to 0 (off). - If you are upgrading from Informix Version 9.21 and you have columns for smart large objects (BLOB data types) that were defined with a default value of an empty string, you must redefine the columns to have NULL as the default value. - If you are upgrading from Informix Version 7.3, you must drop all stored procedures that have embedded CREATE TRIGGER statements, CREATE TABLE statements with fragmentation expressions, ALTER TABLE or CREATE TABLE statements with constraint expressions, and nested CREATE PROCEDURE statements.
-After migrating to the current database server, you must recreate all stored procedures that were dropped.
+Also refer to the following topics in this guide: - Appendix A, "New environment variables," on page A-1 - Appendix B, "New configuration parameters," on page B-1 - Appendix C, "Configuration parameters that have been changed or removed," on page C-1 - Appendix D, "New keywords of SQL," on page D-1 - Appendix E, "System catalog and system database changes," on page E-1 - IBM Informix Version 11.70xC3 supports new built-in SQL string manipulation functions: CHARINDEX(), LEFT(), RIGHT(), INSTR(), DEGREES(), RADIANS(), REVERSE(), SUBSTRING_INDEX(), LEN(), and SPACE().
+If you have user-defined routines (UDRs) that have the same names as these new functions, you must rename your UDRs before migrating to the new server: - Check the machine notes for information about the correct operating-system release and any patches that you need for successful installation and operation of the database server. - On UNIX or Linux, plan to retain both versions of the IBM Informix product software on disk, if you have enough disk resources, so you can revert to the source version.
+You cannot retain both servers. - Check the setting of the GL_USEGLU environment variable.
+The setting of GL_USEGLU must match between the source and target server during migration. - If you use Enterprise Replication, perform Enterprise Replication additional preparation tasks before you complete the tasks in this topic.
+For more information, see Chapter 4, "Enterprise Replication and migration," on page 4-1. - If the source version of the database server contains the IFX_EXTEND_ROLE configuration parameter, which controls authorization to register DataBlade modules or external user-defined routines (UDRs), disable the parameter by setting it to 0 (off).

-• If you are migrating from Informix 7.31, the number of columns of the VARCHAR or NVARCHAR data type per table for Version 11.50 or later versions has been reduced from 231 to 195, within a row size of 32762 bytes and based on a page size of 2K on UNIX or LINUX.
+- If you are upgrading from Informix Version 9.21 or earlier versions and you have columns for smart large objects (BLOB data types) that were defined with a default value of an empty string, you must redefine the columns to have NULL as the default value. - If you are upgrading from Informix Version 7.3, you must drop all stored procedures that have embedded CREATE TRIGGER statements, CREATE TABLE statements with fragmentation expressions, ALTER TABLE or CREATE TABLE statements with constraint expressions, and nested CREATE PROCEDURE statements.
+After migrating to the current database server, you must recreate all stored procedures that were dropped. - If you are migrating from Informix 7.31, the number of columns of the VARCHAR or NVARCHAR data type per table for Version 11.50 or later versions has been reduced from 231 to 195, within a row size of 32762 bytes and based on a page size of 2K on UNIX or Linux.
 The same 195-column restriction also applies to BYTE and TEXT columns.

-On platforms where the page size is 4K (Windows and AIX®), the limit for the number of columns limit is approximately 450 columns.
+On platforms where the page size is 4K (Windows and AIX[®]), the limit for the number of columns limit is approximately 450 columns.